ddddddO/gtree/README.md

 ## Performance
 - Comparison before and after software architecture was changed.
-- In the case of 1Root, before architecture is faster in execution😅
+- In the case of 1Root, previous architecture is faster in execution😅
 - However, for multiple Roots, execution speed tends to be faster💪!

 <image src="./performance.svg" width=100%>